 IA testing using TreeJack

-A great thing we did on this project was run multiple tree tests on the site structure as it developed.
+A great feature of this project were the multiple tree tests we ran on the site structure as it developed.
 A tree test helps you understand if people can find their way through the site structure.
 We used the online tool TreeJack to run these tests.

 This approach allowed us to track how we were performing over time.
 We ran 5 tests over the course of the project.
 We tested quickly and often.